 How to Get Past the Obstacles to Value-based Pricing

-There are a couple of common obstacles business owners face with value-based pricing.
+There are a couple of common obstacles agency owners face with value-based pricing.

 The first is that many feel guilty about charging on value, feeling as though they don’t deserve to charge $15,000 for an e-commerce website that only took 30 hours to create.

 That’s because it’s been so ingrained in us as a society that we go to work, get paid for the hours we’re there, and then take home our paycheck at the end of the week.
 But you’re not some cog in the wheel.
 You’re providing a valuable service that will benefit your clients for months and years to come.

 To get past this guilt, look at some of the previous jobs you’ve worked on.
 What did your clients get out of it?
 Did they increase brand awareness?
 Did they see a bump in sales?
 Were they able to successfully integrate themselves into a new market?

 You might be handing your client a blog post or website or consulting hours, but the results are much bigger than the “thing” you give them.
 Understand that and you’ll get past the fear of value-based pricing.
 Another obstacle to overcome is client or buyer hesitation to pay value-based pricing.
 This is only going to happen, though, if you don’t build trust into your business.

 If you can get them to trust you from the very first interaction — be it with you, your website , a referral, a piece of content you’ve written, etc. — you won’t have to have those conversations where you defend yourself from questions like, “Why are you charging so much?”
 A lack of trust doesn’t just affect negotiations over price.